The world’s most endangered species

 Wildlife lovers can even catch a glimpse of them on the Nature’s Wonders wildlife tour in Dunedin, an award-winning conservation project where travelers observe animals in their natural habitat.

-Travellers are not permitted to get too close or touch the endangered animals.
+Travellers can’t get too close or touch the penguins.

 Saola